Here’s how to install your converted system:

 - Plug the CD CONTROL USB connector into the USB HUB

 Then plug the USB extension cable into the hub and run the cable under the glovebox to the Odroid location.
-You can attach the hub to the rear of the touchscreen with a self-adhesive pad like this:
+You can attach the hub to the rear of the touchscreen with a self-adhesive pad like this (except the TV-equipped versions due to the boards being exposed on the back):

 Next there are USB devices that should be connected into the Odroid computer: